 Thank you for your interest in becoming a staff member at Mountain Camp Woodside.
-Unfortunately, we are not accepting application for the summer of 2020.
-We would love for you to apply for the summer of 2021 starting in the fall.
-Please reach out to our Program Director Mike, email@example.com, with any questions.
-Our online application is available here between December and May each hiring season.
+Summer 2021 applications are open and available here .
+Please reach out to our Program Director Mike, firstname.lastname@example.org, with any questions.
+Our online application is available between December and May each hiring season.

 Positions are available for experienced, responsible and enthusiastic young leaders who want to work with children in a positive, outdoor environment.
 Position descriptions and details can be found here.
 Skills such as certified lifeguards, guitar and mountain biking are highly desirable.
 Some specific positions such as videographer, photographer and musician will be asked to submit videos or examples of their work.

 We hire about 30% of the staff through international placement agencies, bringing in qualified instructors and counselors from Europe, New Zealand, and Australia.
 International staff bring a wonderful diversity of culture and experience to camp.

 We hire Day Counselors from the local Bay Area, including places such as Menlo Park, Redwood City, Belmont, San Jose, and San Francisco.
 A number of the Day Counselors are hired to work in our Cub Program, working with our 5-6-year old campers.

 To inspire a community where friendships, creativity, experiential learning, healthy life choices, values, and character are nurtured through recreational challenges.